-The Viking Age was a period in Medieval history (793-1066 AD) marked by trade, raids, colonization, and conquest of the Scandinavian Norsemen known as the Vikings, a people who had their origins in Denmark, Norway, and Sweden centuries before these territories became separate nations.
+The Viking Age was a period in Medieval history (793-1066 CE) marked by trade, raids, colonization, and conquest of the Scandinavian Norsemen known as the Vikings, a people who had their origins in Denmark, Norway, and Sweden centuries before these territories became separate nations.
 The Vikings lived a rural existence where the majority engaged in agricultural practices such as fishing and hunting, partly helped by their shipping technology.

-The Viking Age begun with violence when in the year 793 raiders descended on Lindisfarne, an abbey and place of learning for Christians on an island just off the northeast coast of England.
+The Viking Age began with violence when in the year 793 CE raiders descended on Lindisfarne, an abbey and place of learning for Christians on an island just off the northeast coast of England.
 The raiders besieged the abbey, stealing its treasures, and killing and drowning monks.
 Some were taken away as slaves.
 The attack on Lindisfarne is the first recorded raid by the Vikings.
 However, it wouldn’t be their last as within just a few years they raided the monastery of Iona (in 794 and again in 802), the northern coast of Ireland (795), and France (799).

 The Vikings had poets and writers who produced sagas, poems, the Eddas, and a powerful and extensive body of literature, some of which evidence their fascinating myths and religious beliefs.
 They were polytheists in that they believed in many gods such as Odin (the chief god, and god of poetry, magic, and war), Thor (god of thunder, and son of Odin), Freyr (god of fertility), and many others.
-They believed in nine worlds or realms and the gods, giants, dwarves, and humans that lived within them.
+They believed in nine worlds or realms and in the gods, giants, dwarves, and humans that lived within them.
 Viking religious belief was eventually supplanted by Christianity during the Christianization of Scandinavia after the Christian religion established itself in the mid-12th century.